Installation

 Before getting started your first connector, ensure you have the following prerequisites installed on your system:

-- Python 3.9+: Ensure that Python 3.9 or later is installed.
-We suggest the most recently released version of CPython for the best feature extend and highest security.
+- Python 3.10+: Ensure that Python 3.10 or later is installed.
+We suggest the most recently released version of CPython for the best feature coverage and highest security.
 You can download Python from python.org.

 0. Setup your Environment Manager

-.
-Check out our Library Comparison of the three tools to learn more about the differences and decide which tools is right for you.
+Our connector-factory supports three popular environment/package managers: uv, hatch, and poetry.
+Check out our Library Comparison of the three tools to learn more about the differences and decide which tool is right for you.

 pipx install uv